 - Each judge shall have considerable experience and/or knowledge or food preparation and service

-- Each competitor of the PEI Potato Seafood Chowder will be judged on the following criteria:
+- Each competitor in the PEI Potato Seafood Chowder Championship will be judged on the following criteria:

 - Each judge will score the competitors’ chowder based on the above criteria